ubntc/go/batching/batbq/README.md

 ## Worker Scaling

-Internally batbq uses one or more worker goroutines to process data from the input channel.
-If the `Putter` (usually a `bigquery.Inserter`) is stalled, the workers will block.
+Internally batbq uses a blocking `worker(context.Context)` function to process data from the input channel forever.
+If the `Putter` (usually a `bigquery.Inserter`) is stalled, the worker will also stop reading data.

-Note that the workers will NOT block if the message confirmation is stalled through unanswered calls to `Ack()` or `Nack(error)`.
-Message confirmation is fully asynchronous and sender stalling must be handled by the sender (e.g., based on the number of unconfirmed messages)
+Note that the worker will NOT automatically stop reading data if the message confirmation is stalled through unanswered calls to `Ack()` or `Nack(error)`.
+Message confirmation is fully asynchronous and the sender must handle when to stop sending data (based on the number of unconfirmed messages).

-If `BatcherConfig.AutoScale` is `true` a pipeline with receivers is automatically given more workers to increase the concurrency level.
+If `BatcherConfig.AutoScale` is `true` the batcher will concurrently run one or workers based on the size of the input channel and the [configured](config.go) `MinWorkers` and `MaxWorkers`.
+For this to work correctly, the input channel capacity must be equal to the [configured](config.go) batching `Capacity`.

-This results in more batches being collected and sent concurrently via `output.Put(ctx, batch)`.
+Using multiple workers, results in more batches being collected and sent concurrently via `output.Put(ctx, batch)`.
 However, all workers share the same `input <-chan batbq.Message` and the same `output Putter`.
 Both, data source and output, must be concurrency-safe by supporting concurrent calls of `Ack()`, `Nack(error)`, and `Put(ctx, batch)`.

 ## Multi Batching